MiqroEra/Stabilizer/README.md

 myhf2 = hf(p)
 myhf2.get_state_energy('000010111101')
-# Check the energy of some state.
+# Check the energy of some certain state.
 ```
 The pauli operators is stored in a sorted "quaternary tree" (like binary tree) so that when a stabilizer is found, the number of term decrease as $log_4N$.